Key Technical Points for Winter Vegetables under Cold, Snowy and Low‑Light Weather

 -

-- Check and repair heating and lighting equipment to ensure normal operation.
-In northern areas, it is recommended to cover the greenhouse’s light-receiving surface with insulation blankets before severe cold.
+- Overhaul heating and lighting to ensure normal operation.
+In the north, cover the light‑receiving face with quilts before sharp cold waves.

-- For open-field vegetables, cover them with plastic film or non-woven fabrics in advance.
-After the snowstorm, gradually remove the covering to avoid sudden cold damage to the crops.
+- For open‑field vegetables, pre‑cover with plastic or non‑woven fabric; remove covers gradually after snow to avoid sudden cold shock.

 -